Home Tech Zone Global Microsoft outage eerily similar to Y2K Bug

 Also Read: Vivo Y28s, Vivo Y28e launched in India; know price, features

-The US government established a President’s Council and the Year 2000 Information and Readiness Disclosure Act in order to solve the problem.
+The US government established President’s Council and the Year 2000 Information and Readiness Disclosure Act in order to solve the problem.
 This council oversaw the preparations to make sure private enterprises were ready for the new millennium.
 It was made up of officials from numerous agencies.